EASY TO GROW PLANTS IN ARIZONA

 Not long ago, we told you about plants that are tough to grow in Arizona.
 However, there are also plants that seem to LOVE Arizona; they grow easily and maybe grow too well.
 Then, when you decide to get rid of them, it’s hard to make them go away.

 Be wary of Arizona plants that can take over your yard.

-That sounds just like a tree called the Dalbergia sissoo, commonly known as Sissoo or Indian Rosewood.
+The Dalbergia sissoo, commonly known as Sissoo or Indian Rosewood.
 This is a tree that many homeowners plant because it’s very lush and fast-growing.
 Sissoos grow to a moderate height of 35 to 40 feet but their vigorous root systems can threaten underground irrigation lines, sidewalks, block walls and even lawns.
 The invasive roots can take over a yard after only a few years.
 Some homeowners complain about the many pods and leaves that drop off the tree, but its roots pose the biggest problem.
 Then when a decision is made to remove the tree, the real headaches begin.